altocodenl/tagaway-mobile/tagaway/lib/readme.md

 - hashMap:<id> [DISK]: maps the id of a local piv to a hash.
 - hometags [<str>, ...]: list of hometags, brought from the server
 - initialScrollableSize <float>: the percentage of the screen height that the unexpanded scrollable sheets should take.
 - lastNTags [<str>, ...]
-[DISK]: list of the last N tags used to tag or untag, either on local or uploaded.
+[DISK]: list of the last N tags used to tag or untag, either on local or uploaded - deleted on logout.
 - localPage:INT `{name: STRING: pivs: [<asset>, ...], total: INTEGER, from: INTEGER, to: INTEGER}` - contains all the pages of local pivs to be shown, one per grid.
 - localPagesLength <int>: number of local pages.
 - localPagesListener <listener>: listener that triggers the function to compute the local pages.
 - localYear <str>: displayed year in LocalView time header
 - orgMap:<pivId> (bool): if set, it means that this uploaded piv is organized
-- pendingDeletion:<assetId> <true|undefined> [DISK]: if set, the piv must be deleted after it being uploaded.
+- pendingDeletion:<assetId> <true|undefined> [DISK]: if set, the piv must be deleted after it being uploaded - deleted on logout.
 - pendingTags:<assetId> [<str>, ...]
 [DISK]: list of tags that should be applied to a local piv that hasn't been uploaded yet - deleted on logout.
 - pivDate:<assetId> <int>: date of each local piv
 - pivMap:<assetId> <str>: maps the id of a local piv to the id of its uploaded counterpart - the converse of `rpivMap`.
 They are temporarily set to `true` for pivs on the upload queue.